On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame

 It should be pointed out that the result (\ref{tr2lam}) is proved only for the concrete unraveling with the Kraus operators (\ref{map1a}).
 Using a unitary freedom in the operator-sum representation, we can extend a treatment to arbitrary unraveling of the map (\ref{map1}).
-This will be done in the next section, where we will mainly deal with inequalities.
+This will be done in the next section devoted to uncertainty relations.